 Stikwood gets its name for a fairly obvious reason: You peel away a covering of paper protecting adhesive strips on the back of these thin pieces of wood and then stick them on the wall.
 That’s the jist of the actual installation process, though to be clear, there are a few more steps and tools involved.

 First, a few words about the material itself.
 Or materials, rather, as Stikwood is available in nearly two dozen different woods, including options like a weathered gray (great for beach houses), a warm reclaimed wood (perfect for a cabin), and a neutral sandstone color (perfect for basically any home anywhere).
 The wood arrives in 4-foot boxes with varying panel lengths included, the longest measuring 4 feet long, the shortest measuring about 1 foot.
-All of the woods the company offers are sourced from “reclaimed and sustainable wood planking” and the stuff sells for between $10 to $16 per square foot.
+All of the woods the company offers are sourced from “reclaimed and sustainable wood planking” and the stuff sells for between $10 to $16 per square foot depending on the veneer you choose.
 For the record, while Stikwood is a veneering, it is 100-percent real wood, merely cut thin and with pre-applied adhesive for your convenience.